 I am on the 2024-2025 job market and available for interviews.

-This paper extends Schwartzstein and Sunderam (2021)'s narrative persuasion framework to account for the sender’s incentives.
-First, we establish the outcome equivalence between communication via messages, as in classic cheap talk models, and communication via narratives.
-Then, we propose a class of inferential deviations that accommoates both communication modes and explains susceptibility to misleading narratives without explicitly assuming preferences over models.
-In particular, we show that a rational cheap talk receiver may still be susceptible to narratives, holding outcome equivalent sender’s strategies across the two communication modes.
-Lastly, we specify examples of inferential deviations that capture behaviors related to narratives in the literature.
+This paper studies a (misspecified) model of inference from narratives by extending the framework of Schwartzstein and Sunderam (2021) to account for the sender’s incentives.
+First, we establish outcome equivalence under full rationality between communication via messages, as in classic cheap talk models, and communication via narratives.
+We then develop a unified framework that accommodates both communication modes and allows for misspecification, thereby explaining susceptibility to misleading narratives without assuming a preference over narratives.
+In particular, we show that even a rational receiver in a cheap talk setting may be vulnerable to persuasion through narratives, holding outcome equivalent sender’s strategies across the two communication modes.
+Finally, we present examples of narrative-driven behaviors observed in the literature as special cases of our framework.